 If the project is realised through an international establishment, the remaining part of the granted funds can be disbursed and converted into a grant after the final report has been approved.

 Funding from Nopef is offered in the form of a conditional loan that is converted into a grant, either partly (50%) or in its entirety (100%), following the approval of a final project report.

-If the project has been realised through an international establishment, i.e. the establishment of a subsidiary, joint venture or comparable long-term investment in the project country, 100% of Nopef’s funding is converted into a grant.
-If an international establishment has not been carried out, 50% of the approved funding can be disbursed and converted into a grant.
+If the project has been realised according to the presented plan in the application, either through an international establishment of a subsidiary, joint venture or comparable long-term investment in the project country or through an investment in an international demonstration project or pilot installation, 100% of Nopef’s funding is converted into a grant.
+If the project does not result in internationalisation according to plan, 50% of the approved funding can be disbursed and converted into a grant.

 Nopef determines if the project has been realised in accordance with the fund’s Standard Terms and Guidelines, based on of the final report and received documentation concerning the international establishment.

 The incurred project costs should be summarised on Nopef’s cost-reporting form, which can be downloaded below.

 The cost reporting must be controlled by an authorised auditor and a separate signed auditor report is to be submitted by regular mail.
 Refer to the instructions for cost reporting.